othyn/fork-plexmuse/README.md

-# Plex GPT Playlist API 🎶🤖
+# Plexmuse 🎶🤖

-Welcome to the **Plex GPT Playlist API**!
+Welcome to **Plexmuse**!
 This project leverages the power of AI to generate personalized playlists from your Plex music library.
 Whether you're looking for new music recommendations or creating the perfect playlist for any occasion, this API has got you covered.

 ## Features ✨